Anthrobotics/anthro-docs/docs/contribution-guide.md

 - Integrate mechanical subassemblies into the body

 - Integrate and test direct drive actuators

+- Design, build, and test synthetic muscles ith the aesthetics and drive systems teams

+- Help electronics and electrical teams with routing cabling through the body of the robot

 For related ongoing tasks, see the [TO-DO](TO-DO.md#hardware) page.